grantwill74/notes-on-algorithm-design/slides/module_1_2/module_1_2.md

 <br>

 This is an open educational resource.
-Submit fixes, improvements, and new material [here](https://github.com/grantwill74/notes-on-algorithm-design).
+Feel free to submit fixes, improvements, and new material [here](https://github.com/grantwill74/notes-on-algorithm-design).

 ---